Fail to Remain / Hit and Run

 • There are also instances where the driver may not have known that the accident had occurred.

 Please note that the law requires drivers to report an accident regardless of the above reasons.
 Yes, it is possible to get charged for driving while impaired due to having to report an accident.
-But the punishment can be much more severe if you fail to return to the scene of the accident or fail to report.
+But the punishment can be much more severe if you fail to return to the scene of the accident or fail to report accident in Ontario.

 • 7 demerit points;

-• driver’s licence suspension for up to a maximum of 2 years;
+• driver’s licence suspension for up to a maximum of 2 years (suspension period depends on the severity of the offence and whether it is a repeat offence);

-• possible jail time for up to 6 months;
+• possible jail time for up to 6 months (mainly for cases involving injuries or fatalities);

-As you can see, hit and run conviction in Ontario is quite serious in terms of penalties and liability.
-Thus, the most appropriate here is to consult with a traffic ticket paralegal or a lawyer to seek legal advice about your options.
+As you can see, conviction for hit and run charges in Ontario is quite serious in terms of penalties and liability.
+Thus, the most appropriate here is to consult with a hit and run lawyer or paralegal to seek legal advice about your options.

-A knowledgeable traffic ticket lawyer or paralegal will know how to provide you with the best possible defence and secure the cleanliness of your driving record for as long as possible while reducing your fines, demerit points, avoid hit and run license suspension or help you get rid of the charge(s) entirely.
+A knowledgeable hit and run lawyer or paralegal will know how to provide you with the best possible defence and secure the cleanliness of your driving record for as long as possible while reducing your fines, demerit points, avoid hit and run licence suspension or help you get rid of the charge(s) entirely.

-How to Fight Charges for Fail to Remain at the Scene of an Accident in Ontario
+Fighting Fail to Remain at the Scene of an Accident in Ontario: Key Steps & Importance of Hit and Run Lawyers

 Every case is different, hence fighting hit and run charges in Ontario must be tackled by expert knowledge and knowing how the Ontario courts treat these cases when it comes to using police officer’s evidence and how to resolve these traffic tickets.